MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 1. Select **View details** for the scenario you wish to investigate.
     - The default view is the last seven days, but you can adjust the date range to 24 hours, seven days, or one month.
     - The data is updated every 15 minutes.
+    - We recommend reviewing these signals on a regular schedule so that you can recognize your tenant's trends and patterns.

     ![Screenshot of the sign-ins requiring MFA scenario.](media/howto-use-health-scenario-alerts/scenario-monitoring-MFA.png)

 ## Investigate the alert and signals

 With the email notifications configured, you and your team can more effectively monitor the health of these scenarios.
-When you receive an alert, you typically need to investigate the following data sets:
+When you receive an alert, or if you see a change to a pattern you suspect might need investigation, you typically need to investigate the following data sets:

 - **Alert impact**: The portion of the response after `impacts` quantifies the scope and summarizes impacted resources.
 These details include the `impactCount` so you can determine how widespread the issue is.
 - **Alert signals**: The data stream, or health signal, that caused the alert.
 A query is provided in the response for further investigation.